-Ascutney Outdoors (AO) maintains partnerships with local communities, organizations and businesses working toward the common goal of recreation and conservation on the slopes of Mt Ascutney.
+Ascutney Outdoors maintains strong partnerships with local communities, organizations, and businesses working toward the common goal of recreation and conservation on Mount Ascutney.

 The Trust For Public Land